Overview Of The True Google's Algorithm

 Once pages were selected and classified, some should occupy the first ten positions, the best ones, but it is not finished.
 Google wants to add a diversity of point of view, for example blogs and commercial sites, and so page with a lower score can be moved at the top of results, the first of each category being thus promoted.

-All is not said
+And all is not said

 The techniques of Google seem rather academic, with its signals and classifiers, if one compares them with the competitors as Microsoft which uses neural networks.
 But one does not know all, Google still preserves many secrets, wanting not to reveal to competitors all his techniques.